-- Will bring about a complete u-turn on the past few years of a strong and stable increase to food bank usage, zero hour contracts, child poverty, privatisation, and tax cuts for the rich.
+- Will bring about a complete u-turn on the past few years of the strong and stable increase to food bank usage, zero hour contracts, child poverty, privatisation, and tax cuts for the rich.

-- Can only be bothered to take Britain back to the 1970s, blocking the Conservatives plans to take the country back to the 1870s.
+- Can only be bothered to take Britain back to the 1970s, blocking the Conservatives plans to take the country back to the glorious 1870s.

 - Foxes are dicks.

 - We’ve had far too many male leaders.
 Theresa May is actually less of a feminist than Corbyn, but whatever – #girlpower

 - Unlike May, he actually talks and listens to the voters and doesn’t seem remotely scared of them.
 Can you imagine what kind of germs he must have picked up from all those real people?
 Proper gross.

 - He is a vegetarian – if he can’t even kill a four-month-old lamb and shove its chopped up, burnt flesh into his mouth purely for some selfish fleeting pleasure, how is he going to be able to kill hundreds of Syrian children to protect Britain from terrorism?

 - He expects Ant and Dec to just sit back and be governed by someone who doesn’t know they exist?
 The arrogance of the man.